 Being accused of domestic violence by a partner or family member is devastating, and should prompt a call to a criminal defense attorney for representation.
 Emotionally, the accused must face the realization that the ones loved most do not trust him/her, and live through the fallout of having that label attached to his/her name.
 There is a real and damaging stigma associated with domestic violence that can alienate friends and family, and even jeopardize employment.

 - Corporal injury is intentionally applying physical contact to an intimate partner that causes a “traumatic condition.”
-Markings as slight as a bruise or swelling qualify as corporal injury because they leave a visible mark, and is applicable to both current and former intimate partners.
+Markings as slight as a bruise or swelling qualify as a corporal injury because they leave a visible mark, and are applicable to both current and former intimate partners.
 This offense may be charged as a misdemeanor or felony, but some amount of jail time is highly likely.

-Domestic battery also involves the willful infliction of physical force against a current or former intimate partner, but does not require an injury to violate this law.
+- Domestic battery also involves the willful infliction of physical force against a current or former intimate partner but does not require an injury to violate this law.
 The touching just needs to be harmful or offensive.
 Pushing a partner during an argument or grabbing and ripping a spouse’s shirt would be enough.
 This is a misdemeanor offense, though completion of a one-year batterer’s program is a common condition to avoid jail time.

-Defenses to Domestic Violence Charges
+How to Fight Domestic Violence Charges?